pa11y/pa11y.github.io/pages/contact.md

 # Contact team Pa11y

-To log bugs, ask for features, or get support, please use Github issues, or join our Slack channel.
+To log bugs, ask for features, or get support, please use GitHub Issues, or join our Slack channel.

   - [Join us on Slack][pa11y-slack]
   - [@pa11yorg on Twitter][pa11y-twitter]